Out-of-Domain Robustness via Targeted Augmentations: Conclusion

 \section{Conclusion}

-We studied targeted augmentations, which randomize spurious \domaindependent features while preserving robust ones.
-In theoretical analysis and experiments on real-world datasets, we showed that targeted augmentations can significantly improve OOD performance over \shelf and domain-invariant augmentations.
-These results illustrate the power of leveraging application knowledge to design targeted augmentations: when the \ood generalization problem is underspecified, prior knowledge can provide additional structure and make the \ood generalization problem more tractable.
+We studied targeted augmentations, which randomize spurious \domaindependent features while preserving robust ones, and showed that they can significantly improve OOD performance over \shelf and domain-invariant augmentations.
+These results illustrate that when the \ood generalization problem is underspecified, prior knowledge can provide additional structure and make the \ood generalization problem more tractable.
 Future work could also explore methods for learning, rather than hand-designing, targeted augmentations; such approaches could leverage high-level prior knowledge on $\xcore$, or directly infer $\xcore$ from the training domains.

 \FloatBarrier